-Amazon makes its money not from the sale of its devices, but rather the hook into its ecosystem of products and services.
-The company (rightly) figures that if it gets as many devices as possible into the hands of its customers at a low price, they are far more likely to continue consuming Amazon's content and order products from the e-commerce giant.
+Amazon makes its money not from the sale of its devices but rather the hook into its ecosystem of products and services.
+So the company (rightly) figures that if it gets as many devices as possible into the hands of its customers at a low price, they are far more likely to continue consuming Amazon's content and order products from the e-commerce giant.